GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 **Shortsword**, $120, 2.5 lb.
 Longsword
 A shorter sword used for tight quarters fighting.
+Reach is 2 feet.
 When attacking a foe you are brawling with, you may treat it as a dagger.

 **Whip Chain**, $120, 1.3 lb